Babies and Toddlers

 from our chickens who are kept happy and

 … can be arranged and one of our regular babysitters is

 Hospitals and Doctors

-Our own doctor is available in the village and the General
+Our own doctor is available nearby in Auch and the General

 Hospital has an excellent emergency department five minutes away by car.